Biomaterials-for-Medical-Devices-AI/Helix/docs/devs/new_models.md

 ## Testing
 You **must** test that your model works with Helix for it to be included.
 Helix uses [`pytest`](https://docs.pytest.org/en/stable/index.html) and `streamlit`'s [testing framework](https://docs.streamlit.io/develop/concepts/app-testing/get-started).

-You **must** add a test for both AHPS and manual hyperparameter tuning.
+You **must** add a test for both automatic hyperparameter search and manual hyperparameter tuning.

 ### What to test
 What you are testing, in this case, is not the performance of the model in terms of some metric like accuracy or R^2, but whether your model is properly integrated into Helix.
 Your tests should check the following: